Scuba diving… in Japan?

 Scuba Diving in Japan

-The peak season for diving begins at the end of the rainy season in mid-July and runs until early to mid-September when the hot weather ends.
+The peak season for diving begins at the end of the rainy season in mid-July and runs until early to mid-September when the warm weather ends.

 The offseason runs from December through March and April.